AdebolaAj/PartSelectAssistant/python_backend/README.md

 uvicorn chroma_api:app --host 0.0.0.0 --port 8001 --reload
 ```

 Server is setup when you see "Documents loaded into ChromaDB." (any calls before this will not work).
-Using `all-MiniLM-L6-v2` without chunking is very fast for set up.
-Using `all-mpnet-base-v2` with chunking takes about 20 mins for server to be up and running.
+Using `all-mpnet-base-v2` with chunking.